Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 1. [ ] The prompt's description shows a week day name instead of `{{date:dddd}}`.
 2. [ ] The shell command preview text shows inputted values correctly when you type them.
 Also, the current field's value is bolded in the shell command.
 3. [ ] The shell command preview text shows variable names correctly when you click the small toggle icon.
 Also, the current field's variable name is bolded in the shell command.
-4. [ ] *Field using variables* shows the currently active folder's name in it's description text.
+4. [ ] *Field using variables* shows the currently active folder's name in its description text.
 5. [ ] *Field using variables* has the current year as its default value when the prompt is opened.
 6. [ ] Try to submit the prompt values **without** inputting a value to *Mandatory field*.
 The submission should be **prevented** with an error message requiring the field to be filled.
 7. [ ] After the error message, fill the field and check that submitting the prompt works ok.